Follow the Leader (Lost): 1977

-In 1977, following the events of the previous episode "The Variable", Jack Shephard (Matthew Fox) and Kate Austen (Evangeline Lilly) witness a young Eloise Hawking (Alice Evans) kill her adult son Daniel Faraday (Jeremy Davies) in the Others' camp.
-As Jack and Kate debate whether they should follow through with Faraday's plan to detonate a hydrogen bomb in order to change future events, they are attacked and captured by the younger version of Charles Widmore (David S. Lee).
+In 1977, following the events of the previous episode "The Variable", Jack Shephard (Matthew Fox) and Kate Austen (Evangeline Lilly) witness a young Eloise Hawking (Alice Evans) kill her son Daniel Faraday (Jeremy Davies).
+As Jack and Kate argue over if they should carry out Faraday's plan to detonate a hydrogen bomb in order to change the future, they are attacked and captured by the younger version of Charles Widmore (David S. Lee).
 Eloise believes their claim of being from the future and decides to take Jack's advice to detonate the bomb.
 They travel with Richard Alpert (Nestor Carbonell) to a pond, which has an underwater entry to a series of tunnels in which the bomb is stored.
-The tunnels lie beneath the site of the Dharma Initiative's barracks.
+The tunnels lie beneath the site of the DHARMA barracks.
 Kate does not want to take part in Jack's plan and leaves.
 However, an Other refuses to let her go, prompting an unseen Sayid Jarrah (Naveen Andrews) to shoot the Other.
 Sayid agrees to Jack's plan, but Kate still refuses and compares Jack to John Locke (Terry O'Quinn), whom Jack once regarded as crazy.
 She leaves for the barracks and the others enter the tunnels.

-At the Dharma Initiative barracks, James "Sawyer" Ford (Josh Holloway) and Juliet Burke (Elizabeth Mitchell) are being held captive by Horace Goodspeed (Doug Hutchison), Stuart Radzinsky (Eric Lange) and Phil (Patrick Fischler).
+At the DHARMA barracks, James "Sawyer" Ford (Josh Holloway) and Juliet Burke (Elizabeth Mitchell) are being held captive by Horace Goodspeed (Doug Hutchison), Stuart Radzinsky (Eric Lange) and Phil (Patrick Fischler).
 Sawyer does not answer any of Radzinsky's questions, even after he is severely beaten and witnesses Phil strike Juliet.
 Meanwhile, Dr. Pierre Chang (François Chau) confronts Hugo "Hurley" Reyes (Jorge Garcia), Miles Straume (Ken Leung), and Jin-Soo Kwon (Daniel Dae Kim) as they ready their escape to the beach.
 He wants to know if Faraday was correct concerning time travel.
 Chang asks Hurley time-specific questions which he fails to answer correctly; Hurley then concedes they are indeed from the future.
 Miles confirms that he is Chang's son, and supports Faraday's request for the island to be evacuated.
 Chang informs Horace and Radzinsky of this, and Sawyer makes a deal to leave the island on the submarine in exchange for telling them what they want to hear.
 Sawyer and Juliet, followed by Kate, are placed aboard the submarine in handcuffs.
 The sub departs.